 c. the balance in the fund at the close of the fiscal year.

 SECTION 2.2.
-The School Operations Manager shall ensure that the annual financial statement is submitted to the Sponsor in a timely manner pursuant to deadlines.
+The Treasurer or designee shall ensure that the annual financial statement is submitted to the Sponsor in a timely manner pursuant to deadlines.

-Payroll Deductions[required]
+Payroll Deductions

 RESOLUTION

-WHEREAS, on September 27, 2022 the board of The Leadership School (“Board”) met at a publicly called meeting held in accordance with the Board’s bylaws; and
+WHEREAS, on June 27, 2023 the board of The Leadership School (“Board”) met at a publicly called meeting held in accordance with the Board’s bylaws; and

 WHEREAS, in accordance with the Board’s bylaws, a quorum was present during the meeting held on September 27, 2022; and

-WHEREAS, on September 27, 2022, the Board voted to adopt the policy titled “Payroll Deductions” a copy of which is attached hereto and incorporated herein by reference.
+WHEREAS, on June 27, 2023, the Board voted to adopt the policy titled “Payroll Deductions,” a copy of which is attached hereto and incorporated herein by reference.

 NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF The Leadership School that the policy “Payroll Deductions” is hereby adopted as a Board policy of The Leadership School).